Are you trying to avoid conflict in your divorce by making it child-centered?

-Her central point, that coaches, therapists and related professionals may be hijacking the divorce process for their own enrichment by allowing parents to duck responsibility for their failed marriage, for children to become even greater victims in the process, may at ties be valid.
+Her central point, that coaches, therapists, and related professionals may be hijacking the divorce process for their own enrichment by allowing parents to duck responsibility for their failed marriage, for children to become even greater victims in the process, may at ties be valid.

-Ms Kates brings up examples in which by making the children the center of the divorce process, parents get to avoid responsibility for infidelity, financial irresponsibility, and whatever else may be driving the divorce.
+Ms. Kates brings up examples in which by making the children the center of the divorce process, parents get to avoid responsibility for infidelity, financial irresponsibility, and whatever else may be driving the divorce.

-Using Liz’s lens, let’s look for ways that we can have a truly child centric divorce.
+Using Liz’s lens, let’s look for ways that we can have a truly child-centric divorce.

 Holding on to anger and blame is unhealthy for all parties.
-It is damaging to everyone (including divorce professionals) to use the children’s well being as a source of gain.
+It is damaging to everyone (including divorce professionals) to use the children’s well-being as a source of gain.

 The greatest good will emerge from everyone’s willingness to give up some ground so the kids have space to stand.